VOLTTRON/volttron/services/ops/SysMonAgent/README.md

 ### Configuration

-The SysMon agent has 5 configuration values:
+The SysMon agent has 5 configuration values, all of which are optional:

-- "base_topic":  Topic prefix used to publish all system metric points, is formatted with the metric function name in publishes (i.e. "base/topic/prefix/cpu_percent")
+- "base_topic":  Topic prefix used to publish all system metric points, is formatted with the metric function name in publishes (i.e. "base/topic/prefix/cpu_percent") - default "datalogger/log/platform"
-- "cpu_check_interval":  Interval in seconds between publishes of % all core CPU utilization
+- "cpu_check_interval":  Interval in seconds between publishes of % all core CPU utilization  - default 5
-- "memory_check_interval":  Interval in seconds between publishes of % system memory (RAM) utilization
+- "memory_check_interval":  Interval in seconds between publishes of % system memory (RAM) utilization - default 5
-- "disk_check_interval":  Interval in seconds between publishes of % disk (ROM) utilization for the configured disk
+- "disk_check_interval":  Interval in seconds between publishes of % disk utilization for the configured disk - default 5
-- "disk_path":  Directory path used as the root directory for a mounted disk (Currently, the SysMon agent supports collecting metrics for only 1 disk at a time)
+- "disk_path":  Directory path used as the root directory for a mounted disk (Currently, the SysMon agent supports collecting metrics for only 1 disk at a time) - default "/"

 ```json
 {